-The land farmed at Bruern is split between permanent pasture, rotational pasture and arable crops.
-We work with various partners in assisting and developing new schemes that allow our soil to improve in its structure, therefore allowing us to produce healthier crops.
+The land farmed at Bruern is split between permanent pasture, rotational pasture and a continuous cropping system with a living mulch understorey.
+We work with various partners in assisting and developing new schemes that helps our soil to improve in its structure, therefore allowing us to produce healthier crops.

 The majority of the permanent pasture is part of the flood plain for either the River Evenlode or Littlestock brook.
 Historically it was classed as an environmentally sensitive area, latterly being managed as low input grassland under a countryside stewardship agreement.
 The flood plain is also a Site of Special Scientific Interest.

-Over the past few years the farms have been restoring some of the grassland to wildflower meadows, with the help of Glorious Cotswolds.
+Over the past few years we have been restoring some of the grassland to wildflower meadows, with the help of Glorious Cotswolds.
 Glorious Cotswold Grasslands is an exciting and ambitious project which aims to create the largest network of wildflower rich Jurassic limestone grassland in the country.